What if the Honus Wagner T206 Wasn’t a Short Print?

 A good indication of where the card might be is to look at his other issues in other sets.
 In other sets, Wagner cards rank favorably with Ty Cobb cards.
 Those two are often the biggest stars in other sets and their cards are usually neck and neck with Cobb generally holding a slight advantage.
 Cobb’s T206 cards, however, are highly popular and well above other big names, like Christy Mathewson, Walter Johnson, and Cy Young, among others.

 Given where Cobb’s cards are compared to other big names in the set, I’d expect Wagner’s to be below his as well.
-Poor versions that aren’t utter beaters for, say Cy Young, start around $300.
+Poor versions that aren’t utter beaters for, say Cy Young, start around $500.
 Others, such as Johnson and Mathewson are in similar ranges.
-Given Wagner’s popularity in other sets, I’d place his cards ahead of those and behind the Cobbs, perhaps starting around $350-$450 in low-grade condition.
-That’s speculative, of course, but given the popularity of Wagner cards, probably in the ballpark of where you could expect to find it.
+Given Wagner’s popularity in other sets, I’d place his cards ahead of those and in that ballpark.
+That’s speculative, of course, but given the popularity of Wagner cards, probably in the neighborhood of where you could expect to find it.

 Ultimately, the rarity of the Wagner is great for the hobby.
 But, man, it would be great if his card in the set wasn’t shortprinted and could more easily find its way into the hands of collectors.